ebrehault/resurrectio/README.rst

     casperjs test my_scenario.js

-It will play your entire scenario and produce the screenshots.
+It will play your entire scenario and generate the screenshots.

 Future features
 ===============

-Implement more mouse events, like drag&drop and mousewheel.
+Implement more mouse events, like drag & drop and mousewheel.

 Credits
 =======